-Seminar 2: Room C224 - Housing First (1) Chair: Volker Busch-Geertsema, DE
+Seminar 2: (ROOM TBC) Housing First (1) Chair: Volker Busch-Geertsema, DE

-Silvia Maria Schor et al, BRA/ES: Homelessness and Housing Exclusion.
+Silvia Maria Schor et al, BRA: Homelessness and Housing Exclusion.
 Housing provision for homeless people in São Paulo city and the Communal Housing First Model

-Silvia Maria Schor holds a PhD in Economic Theory and is an Assistant Professor in the Economics Department, Faculty of Economics and Business Administration, University of São Paulo, SP, Brazil.
+Silvia Maria Schor holds a PhD in Economics is Assistant Professor in the Economics Department, Faculty of Economics and Business Administration, University of São Paulo, SP, Brazil.
 She is also coordinator of the Social Housing Research Area at the Foundation Institute of Economic Research (Fundação Instituto de Pesquisas Econômicas), University of São Paulo and the coordinator of the Brazilian Network of Researchers on Homelessness Population.

 The first program for public provision of housing for homeless people is underway in the city of São Paulo.
 In the form of a pilot project, it is the responsibility of the Major of the city and results from the request of social movements, academic researchers and the São Paulo Public Prosecutor.
 The diverse set of programs grouped under the name of Housing First was one of the references to establish the understanding that the provision of housing is an indispensable condition for public policies intended for homeless people.
 The right to housing advocated by the social movements, the Public Prosecutor's Office and the academy was strongly supported by the formulations already consolidated in these programs and has benefited, in addition, from the experiences in the various countries in which the program has been implemented.
-Particularly it has allowed ways to make the model being implemented flexible, keeping in mind its two fundamental supports: the immediate provision of housing and the constitution of a team to go along with the beneficiaries.
-This flexibilization made the program similar to a Housing First Communal model as a result of local restrictions.
+Particularly it has allowed ways to make the model being implemented flexible, keeping in mind its two fundamental supports: the immediate provision of housing First Communal model as a result of local restrictions.
 The present paper describes the model being implemented, identifying the restrictions for its design and operationalization.
 The constraints of the model are innumerable.
 First, the scale at which the provision of housing becomes necessary: the population of street people in São Paulo exceeds 17,000 people.
 Second, income transfer programs for the population are practically nonexistent; Third, there is a need to build a working methodology for the follow-up social work teams, under a new conception of the role of social assistance.
 And last but not least, given the significant housing deficit in the city of São Paulo, civil society raises ethical issues to the allocation of public resources for the provision of housing to the homeless population.
 The implementation process has been accompanied by a joint committee of civil society and the prefecture for the construction of a methodology for monitoring and correcting design errors.